 They rarely come ashore except to nest, which is when they can become dangerous to humans.
 They have a sharp, dagger-like beak.
 If they feel threatened, they use their beak as a spear, stabbing their victim’s head, neck, and eyes.

 The great northern loon can inflict severe damage with the speed of its strikes.
 Great northern loons are formidable birds in the water and on land.

 8. Harris’s Hawk

 Harris’s hawks are small birds compared to other birds of prey.
 They are only about the size of a crow.
 Don’t let their size deceive you, though, as they are still dangerous predators.

-They can put out 170 pounds of pressure on the ends of their talons, which is four times the amount an adult human is capable of.
+They can put out 170 pounds of pressure on the ends of their nails, which is four times the amount an adult human is capable of.
 What makes these hawks unique and dangerous is that they hunt in packs.
 Harris’s hawks are cunning and intelligent, working together like wolves to drive their prey into the claws of their hunting team.

 They are very social birds who enjoy working together.
 This teamwork is not limited to hunting, however.
 They will also work together to defend each other.
 Taking turns swooping in and slashing at the opponent, they are relentless in their assault.
-Just one Harris’s hawk is a formidable opponent, but a whole team of them is perilous.
+Just one Harris’s hawk is a formidable opponent, but a whole team of them is difficult.

 7. Herring Gull

 When people think of herring gulls, they generally think of a relaxing day at the beach.
 This is anything but true for many people unlucky enough to encounter a Herring gull.